retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 The patch itself was painful to install, as CoZ was not willing to support any pirated version, despite them being identical to the original.
 So when I tried to install the patch, it didn't seem like any patch was applied at all.
 After lucky help from a member, I managed to install it by... moving the game into Steam game folder and setting game folder name to a correct one: `ROBOTICS;NOTES ELITE`.
 And suddenly the patch was activated successfully.
 Makes me wonder how could you make a patch in such a way, that it wouldn't work depending on the game placement or a folder name.

-And then came numerous patch updates, all were uploaded to GitHub only, which by this day gives me no more than 1.7 MB/s download speed.
+And then came numerous patch updates, all were uploaded to GitHub only, which to this day gives me no more than 1.7 MB/s download speed.
 You can do the math how long does it take to download 700 or 800 MB, then add some time for installation before you can finally play.
 Furthermore, CoZ launcher constantly had an annoying popup when a new version was released, so it was bothersome to ignore updates.
 Not a great experience.

 But the patch did what it promised to do.
 It fixed translation errors, added mouse support, replaced less pretty default font, and edited untranslated images.
 Wasn't a lot to complain.